 Brand Naming Considerations

-While picking the perfect product name is an essential component of the branding strategy, it is crucial to understand the brand naming considerations first.
-It helps in guiding the product naming exercises.
+While choosing the perfect product name is an essential component of the branding strategy, it is crucial to understand the brand-naming considerations first.
+It helps guide product naming exercises.

-The following vital factors come into play when developing a product naming strategy.
+The following factors are vital when developing a product naming strategy.

 Target Audience: Who are you trying to reach with your product, and what kind of messaging will resonate with them?
 It will influence the tone and style of your product names, as well as the level of creativity you can use.